OSD-Services/clean-code-csharp/README.md

 still learning a lot.
 When software architecture is as old as architecture itself, maybe then we will have harder rules to follow.
-For now, let these guidelines serve as a touchstone by which to assess the quality of the JavaScript code that you and your team produce.
+For now, let these guidelines serve as a touchstone by which to assess the quality of the C# code that you and your team produce.

 One more thing: knowing these won't immediately make you a better software developer, and working with them for many years doesn't mean you won't make